 If you are planning to surprise a loved one with a trip to Hawaii this holiday season, you can grab a towel here and put it under the tree!

 If you are looking for things to buy in Oahu, head to the Christmas ornament store or keep an eye on the many gift shops for a ton of different options when it comes to ornaments.
 If buying an ornament on your travels is one of your traditions, you will not have a hard time finding them in Hawaii!

 If you cannot get to Hawaii this holiday season but want to grab yourself a Hawaiian ornament for a gift, you can get one online here.

 From .88 to 9.99 you can find calendars all over Hawaii.
 They are on of the best souvenirs from Hawaii because they are flat and easy to bring home with you.
 They are also easy to mail to friends and family instead of postcards!
-You can find them just about anywhere, from ABC stores to hotel gift shops to Longs drugs and more!
+You can find them just about anywhere, from ABC stores to hotel gift shops to Longs Drugs and more!

-Enjoying your morning cup of coffee with a beautiful Hawaiian flower, or Waikiki sunset or hula girl makes being home just a little more bearable does it?
+Enjoying your morning cup of coffee with a beautiful Hawaiian flower, or Waikiki sunset or hula girl makes being home just a little more bearable, does it?
 It also brings back wonderful memories of hot coffee on the lanai on your Hawaiian vacation.
 They are popular Hawaii souvenirs and are found just about anywhere!

-There is nothing better than fresh local fruits in Hawaii.
+There is nothing better than local tropical fruits in Hawaii.
 Whether you love the papaya, pineapple, mangos or guavas the locally made preserves are just about as close as you can get to enjoying those fruits in Hawaii.
 You can find them at local markets and grocery stores all over the Hawaiian islands.
 I suggest you grab some passionfruit or guava.